Errasiada/MSD_Arcade/README.md

 4.)
 Adding a Bird spawner.
 For the enemies I created an item spawner that will drop the birds sprites in three different locations in the *y*

 5.)
 Adding a Item spawner.
 Similar to the bird spawner, but with the Star collectibles.
+Added yellow shiny sparkles as particles when the item is collected.

 ![aprite4](https://user-images.githubusercontent.com/114673717/211806879-d974be88-4712-4890-b7b6-6ca96eb5ddd6.gif)